sidneyaquino/fiappostech-techchallenge-fastfood-springboot/README.md

 ### Prerequisites

 For this project you should to have basic konwledgement about:
-- Java, Springboot and Spring Framework;
+- Java, Spring Boot and Spring Framework;
 - Http verbs, status codes, request and response;
 - Request's parameters;
 - SQL language fundation;
-- Docker and Kubernetes;
+- Containers and Kubernetes;
 - Git, Github and Linux.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>